galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 The identifier column refers to the column where the gene names are listed.
 A 1:1 correspondence between matrices is checked, so that the merge does not concatenate the wrong rows between matrices.
 The *Fill character* provides a default value of 0 for cases where a Gene appears only in one of the matrices as per our example earlier.

 Once the merge is complete, we can now peek at our full combined matrix by once again clicking on the file name to see a small summary.

-Compared to the ~2,500 genes and 192 cells we observe in the individual matrices, we can see that we now have ~6,200 genes and more than 750 cells.
+> ### {% icon question %} Question
+>
+> Each of these matrices/batches come from the same organism.
+>
+> 1. How much overlap in their detected genes did you expect?
+> 2. How much overlap in their detected genes did you observe?
+> 3. Why is this?
+>
+> > ### {% icon solution %} Solution
+> >
+> > 1.
+Given that they come from the same sample, and each matrix has ~2,500 genes, we would have expected a high overlap between matrices, yielding ~3,000 genes in the combined matrix.
+> >
+> > 2.
+We observe ~6,200 genes, very little overlap between batches of the same organism.
+> >
+> > 3.
+The batches were sequenced at different time points along the organisms development, and therefore different genes were expressed/detected at different time points.
+For early development data, this is normal.
+> {: .solution}
+{: .question}

-However, the number of cells are greatly overestimated.
-This is because *not all batches use the same barcodes*, and yet we are applying the full set of barcodes to each batch.
+In the new combined matrix we see that we have more than 750 cells, but this number is greatly overestimated.
+This is because *not all batches use the same barcodes*, and yet we applied the full set of 192 barcodes against our FASTQ data during the *Barcode Extraction* stage previously.

 The reason we do this is to test for cross-contamination between batches, the details of which are better explained in the [*Plates, Batches, and Barcodes*]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/scrna-plates-batches-barcodes/slides.html %}) slides 26-52.